Skip to main content

 The 2022 John Oxley Library Fellowship was awarded to Dr Mimi Tsai for her project, Vernacular Landscapes and Queensland Memories: Exploring Queensland’s resilience through narratives of therapeutic environments.

-Mimi's project explores the role of people-place relationships in Queensland history by examining three diverse cases that share healing stories - prison farming in H.M.
-Penal Establishment of St. Helena Island, Queensland war gardens and Chinese market gardening.
-Learning new perspectives from these histories, this fellowship will then investigate Queenslanders’ COVID-19 pandemic gardens and gardening experiences over the past two years.
+Mimi's project explored the role of people-place relationships in Queensland history by examining three diverse cases that shared healing stories: prison farming in H.M.
+Penal Establishment of St. Helena Island, Queensland war gardens, and Chinese market gardening.
+Gaining new perspectives from these histories, the fellowship then investigated Queenslanders’ COVID-19 pandemic gardens and gardening experiences over the past two years.

 Blogs: